Keir Starmer meets Ukraine's President Zelensky in Kyiv

 The Labour leader met President Volodymyr Zelensky in Kyiv, ahead of next week's 24 February anniversary of the Russian invasion.

-He also travelled to Bucha and Irpin to see the sites of alleged war crimes.
+He also travelled to Irpin and Bucha to see the sites of alleged war crimes.

 Mr Zelensky visited London and other European capitals last week to press for the supply of fighter jets.